jasonreed7/shsat-admin-backend-fastapi/README.md

 ## Create the database
 Only needs to be done once.
 In pgadmin, create a database called `shsat` and then copy and run everything from `db_schema/schema.sql` on the new database.

+Then, add some initial data to the database by copying and running everything in `db_schema/data.sql`.

 ## Running the API
 Get .env file from the team for environment variable configuration.
 Make sure the selected Python interpreter in VS Code is from your virtual environment.